Despoiled libraries

-Millions of pounds were stolen by the Nazis throughout Europe from their Jewish owners.
-The Mémorial de la Shoah makes available to the public a database that lists the spoliations of libraries by private individuals and associations in France.
+Millions of books were stolen by the Nazis throughout Europe from their Jewish owners.
+Le Mémorial de la Shoah makes available to the public a database that lists the spoliations of libraries of private individuals and associations in France.

-The database of despoiled libraries, accessible through a search engine, was created by Martine Poulain, author of the book Livres pillés, lectures surveillées.
-Les bibliothèques françaises sous l'Occupation (Gallimard, NRF Essais, October 2008, 587 p., rééd Folio Histoire, nov.
+The database of despoiled libraries, accessible by a search engine, was created by Martine Poulain, author of the book Pillaged books, monitored readings.
+Les bibliothèques françaises sous l'Occupation (Gallimard, NRF Essais, October 2008, 587 p., rééd Folio Histoire, Nov.
 2013) with the support of several institutions.

-These two sets of information are grouped in a database accessible by a search engine.
+These two sets of information are grouped together in a database accessible by a search engine.

-Download the databases of despoiled people and institutions:
+Download the bases of people and institutions stolen:

 despoiled people